-Stop and think about how you want to monetize your app
+#4: Stop and think about how you want to monetise your app

-Before you proceed any further, decide how you want to monetize your app.
-This will ultimately decide how many people and what kind of people download your app.
+Before you proceed any further, decide how you want to monetise your app.
+It will ultimately decide how many people and what kind of people download your app.

 There are many options available to you, but not all of them will be viable for your app.
 A one-time payment which unlocks all features may not be the best choice for a social app that wants to get as many users on board ASAP.

-Take the time to identify your target audience and select the right monetization model, be it in-app purchases, ad-supported, or even trial-based.
+Take the time to identify your target audience and select the right monetisation model, be it in-app purchases, ad-supported, or even trial-based.

-Publishing your app on either the App Store or Play Store is usually a very easy and quick procedure.
-The more complicated part is the marketing.
+Publishing your app on either the App Store or Play Store is usually a straightforward and quick procedure.
+The more complicated part is marketing.
 Without proper marketing, your app may slowly sink to the bottom of the pile of hundreds of apps that are published every day.

 Fortunately, there are numerous ways to spread the happy news about the launch of your shiny new app, provided you are willing to spend a little money doing so.
 Start by purchasing online ads on Google, Facebook, and Instagram.
 You can even pay famous Instagram influencers or YouTubers to promote your app.

-Customer support is crucial for long term growth
+#6: Customer support is crucial for long term growth.

 Listen to customer feedback and make sure they know you are listening by responding to their e-mails and reviews regularly.